yuyehara/GEOG489/labs/lab1_instruction.md

 ***
 ###Exercise 1: Explore an existing model
 Please complete the exercise following the instruction [here](lab1_data/misc/Exercise1.pdf).
+>**Tip**:You may want to download the exercise pdf in order to copy the text in it.
+The same as the following exercises.

 ***
 ##Creating and using models